 In recent memory, the two most taking Royal Ascot, Coventry Stakes winners were undoubtedly Canford Cliffs and War Command.
 Both were imperious on their day and both went on to be future Group 1 winners at 7f and beyond.
-War Command, trained by Aidan O'Brien, hails from the multiple stallion producing Ballydoyle contingent and we see no reason why this fantastic son of the champion sire War Front shouldn't make up into a tip top stallion.
-His first progeny are now yearlings and Beechwood Jude is from War Command's first crop, due to hit the racecourse in 2018.
-He's bred in the purple so we see no reason what he can't take rank amongst other Ballydoyle stallions of latter years such as Galileo and Sadler’s Wells.
+War Command, trained by Aidan O'Brien, hails from the multiple stallion producing Ballydoyle contingent and we see no reason why this fantastic son of the champion sire, in War Front, shouldn't make up into a tip top stallion.
+Beechwood Jude is from War Command's first crop.
+He's bred in the purple so we see no reason what War Command can't take rank amongst other Ballydoyle stallions of latter years such as Galileo and Sadler’s Wells.
 See his stallion page here: http://coolmore.com/stallions/war-command/

 He hails from a fantastic female bloodline including the multiple Group race performers Ponte Tresa, Porlezza, Pontenuovo and Pornichet.
-He looks every inch a high-class racehorse in the making; he has substance, style, elegance and just as importantly, athleticism and fantastic movement.
+He has substance, style, elegance and just as importantly, athleticism and fantastic movement.
 We saw almost 500 horses in the Arqana August yearling Sale and he was one of only 5 yearlings we really wanted to bring home, back to the UK.
 It's particularly high praise indeed that a horse and a pedigree in its infancy should impress us this significantly.
-He goes into training with ace trainer Keith Dalgleish who has trained over 200 winners in the last 3 years; he's very much a top-class trainer on the up.
-He trained our Group class Clem Fandango and well as multiple other winners for us such as this season's Group and Listed performer Miss Bar Beach.
-We feel that our son of War Command will thrive for Keith and all being well, should take us into the winners' enclosure.